 We use the NWEA MAP tests to measure academic progress.
-All first and second year students take the NWEA twice a year.
+All first and second-year students take the NWEA three times a year.

-- New students will be given the NWEA test at the start of school or when they arrive. - The results will be used to place students in the appropriate classes both on and off Edgenuity.
+- New students will be given the NWEA test at the start of school or when they arrive. - The results will be used to place students in the appropriate classes both on and off Edgenuity. - Teachers may request a change in course placement based on transferred course credit from prior schools, prior Regents test passage, or observations of student skill level and progress.

-• Teachers may change course placement based on transferred course credit from prior schools, prior Regents test passage, or observations of student skill level and progress.
+Our blended learning program allows us to meet students where they are with personalized course selection while still providing in-person instruction and help as well as classroom experiences.

-Our blended learning program allows us to meet students where they are with personalized course selection, while still providing in person instruction and help as well as classroom experiences.
+- Our online curriculum is from Edgenuity - All Edgenuity courses earn at least .25 credit.
+Some vary depending on the content and length of the course - o Most core high school courses are taken on Edgenuity - Teacher-led classes

-- Our on-line curriculum is from Edgenuity - All Edgenuity courses earn .25 credit - Most core high school courses are taken on Edgenuity - Teacher led classes - Teacher led courses are free-standing courses that build proficiency in ELA and math, prepare students for the specialized requirements of the NYS Regents, or offer content, such as PE or foreign languages that is best taught in the classroom. - Typically students spend about half their instructional time on line in the learning lab and half in classrooms.
+- Teacher-led courses are free-standing courses that build proficiency in ELA and math, prepare students for the specialized requirements of the NYS Regents, or offer content, such as PE or foreign languages, that are best taught in the classroom. - Typically, students spend about half their instructional time online in the learning lab and half in classrooms.
 This may vary depending on the student's individual progress and needs.